OfficeDev/open-xml-docs/docs/structure-of-a-presentationml-document.md

 ---------------------------------------------------------------------------------
+## The Structure of a Minimum Presentation File

 Now that you are familiar with the parts of a PresentationML document, consider how some of these parts are implemented and connected in an